How Disney is using AI for vacation planning, theme parks, streaming, and storytelling

-As new AI-powered assistants begin handling increasingly complex tasks for companies like Adobe, Disney’s long-term AI strategy is an approaching reality.
+As new AI-powered assistants begin handling increasingly complex tasks for companies like Adobe, Disney’s long-term AI strategy is now a reality.

 Disney’s love affair with AI

-During the call, Josh D’Amaro compared today’s AI developments to Walt Disney’s early embrace of synchronized sound in Steamboat Willie, framing the technology as another major evolution in storytelling and entertainment.
+During recent earnings calls, Josh D’Amaro compared today’s AI developments to Walt Disney’s early embrace of synchronized sound in Steamboat Willie, framing the technology as another major evolution in storytelling and entertainment.

 “We want Disney to remain a leader in technology to enhance creativity,” D’Amaro said, referencing the company’s long history of adopting new technologies to support storytelling and guest experiences.